-The practice of the Disciplinary Commission basically started on 1 August 2008.
 Although its composition should guarantee a high degree of legitimacy, this is not always the case.
-The fact that its decisions were not published on the website represents quite a shortcoming, because court presidents who initiate the proceedings could be guided by those decisions, and unequal treatment in equal situations could be eliminated or reduced to a minimum.
+The fact that its decisions were not published on the website represents quite a shortcoming, because courtpresidents who initiate the proceedings could be guided by those decisions, and unequal treatment in equal situations could be eliminated or reduced to a minimum.

-According to the Annual Reports on the work of the courts from 2008 until 2011, 13 proposals to institute disciplinary proceedings against judges have been submitted to the Disciplinary Commission.
-Of these, four proposals were rejected as unfounded, five proposals were adopted and judges imposed four disciplinary measures - the salary reduction of 20% for three months or for one month and two warnings.
+According to the Annual Reports on the work of the courts from 2008until 2012, 14 proposals to institute disciplinary proceedings against judges have been submitted to the Disciplinary Commission.
+Of these, four proposals were rejected as unfounded, six proposals were adopted and judges imposed four disciplinary measures - the salary reduction of 20% for three months or for one month and three warnings.
 In four proposals, after the Disciplinary Commission found that there are grounds for dismissal of a judge, the proceedings were interrupted and the case submitted to the Judicial Council.

 Pursuant to Art.
 63, para 2 of the Judicial Council Law, after having established that there are grounds for initiating the proceedings for dismissal, the Judicial Council submitted 10 received proposals to the Disciplinary Commission to examine the reasons for dismissal.
-After collecting data and evidence, the Disciplinary Commission in due course submitted a report to the Judicial Council, which, in deciding on the proposal, made decisions on the dismissal of four judges, two proposals have been rejected as unfounded, while in two proposals the dismissal proceedings were suspended, and during the proceedings four judges submitted a request for termination of office.
+After collecting data and evidence, the Disciplinary Commission in due course submitted a report to the Judicial Council, which, in deciding on the proposal, made decisions on the dismissal of four judges, two proposals have been rejected as unfounded, while in two proposals the dismissal proceedingswere suspended, and during the proceedings four judges submitted a request for termination of office.

-Since the Disciplinary Commission decisions are not published on the website of the Council, HRA addressed the Council with the request for access to information, and 11 decisions adopted until 31 January 2012 were submitted.
-Decisions are still not published on the website of the Judicial Council.
+Since the Disciplinary Commission decisions are not published on the website of the Council, HRA addressed the Council with the request for free access to information, and 11 decisions adopted fromApril2008, when the Council began its operation, until 31 January 2012 were submitted.From January 2012until the beginning of April 2013 no new decisions were issued by the Disciplinary Commission.

-The analysis of these decisions and their comparison with the facts in other cases available to members of the team that worked on this project, also lead to the conclusion that judges are treated unequally and that not the same conditions for establishing disciplinary responsibility apply to all judges, that the criteria by which judges are held responsible are interpreted differently and that disciplinary proceedings are generally initiated only after inspection by the Supreme Court.
+The analysis of these decisions and their comparison with the facts in other cases available to members of the team that worked on this project, also lead to the conclusion that judges are treated unequally and that not the same conditions for establishing disciplinary responsibility apply to all judges, that the criteria by which judges are held responsible are interpreteddifferently and that the presidents of courts typically initiate disciplinary proceedings only after the control carried out in that court by the Supreme Court representatives.

-In its decision of 1 September 2008 the Disciplinary Commission rejected as unfounded the proposal for establishing disciplinary responsibility of a judge of the Basic Court in Kolašin, who had been charged with undue performance of the judicial function between July 2006 and end of 2007 due to exceeding statutory deadlines for making judgments in criminal matters in 16 cases and the violation of statutory deadlines for scheduling of the main trial in 3 cases, between September 2006 and May 2008, which led to the limitation of criminal prosecution in one case.
+In its decision of 1 September 2008 the Disciplinary Commission rejected as unfounded the proposal for establishing disciplinary responsibility of a judge of the Basic Court in Kolašin, who had been charged with undue performance of the judicial function between July 2006 and end of 2007 due toexceeding statutory deadlines for making judgments in criminal matters in 16 cases and the violation of statutory deadlines for scheduling of the main trial in 3 cases, between September 2006 and May 2008, which led to the limitation of criminal prosecution in one case.